Tarnovo Literary School

 One of the 366 miniatures of the Tetraevangelia of Ivan Alexander (1355-1356) - one of the most famous works of the Tarnovo Literary School.

-The Tarnovo Literary School (Търновска книжовна школа) of the late 14th and 15th century was a major medieval Bulgarian cultural academy with important contribution to the Medieval Bulgarian literature established in the capital of Bulgaria Tarnovo.
-It was part of the Tarnovo School of Art which was characteristic for the culture of the Second Bulgarian Empire.
+The Tarnovo Literary School (Търновска книжовна школа) of the late 14th and 15th centuries was a major medieval Bulgarian cultural academy with important contribution to the Medieval Bulgarian literature established in the capital of Bulgaria Tarnovo.
+It was part of the Tarnovo School of Art which was characteristic of the culture of the Second Bulgarian Empire.

 With the orthographic reform of Saint Evtimiy of Tarnovo and prominent representatives such as Gregory Tsamblak or Constantine of Kostenets the school influenced Russian, Serbian, Wallachian and Moldavian medieval culture.
 It is well known in Russia as the second South Slavic influence.

 Origin and development

 Sofia Psalter produced in 1337 belonged to the royal family of Tsar Ivan Alexander of Bulgaria, early work of the Tarnovo Literary School.

 The main prerequisite for the Tarnovo Literary School was the cultural revival of the late 14th century.
 It was largely due to the interest of Emperor Ivan Alexander (1331–1371) in literature and art and the traditions that he left to his sons and successors Ivan Shishman and Ivan Stratsimir in that direction.
-Patriarch Theodosius of Tarnovo also had some credit to the establishment of the School.
+Patriarch Theodosius of Tarnovo also had some credit to the establishment of the school.

 The school was established in the capital of the Bulgarian Empire Tarnovo by Saint Evtimiy of Tarnovo.
-It established his orthographic and linguistic reform rules of the Bulgarian language and wrongly translated texts were corrected, becoming models for the Orthodox churches of Bulgaria, Serbia, Wallachia, Moldavia and Russia that also used the Church Slavonic language.
+It established his orthographic and linguistic reform rules for the Bulgarian language and wrongly translated texts were corrected, becoming models for the Orthodox churches of Bulgaria, Serbia, Wallachia, Moldavia and Russia that also used the Church Slavonic language.

-The main work of the writers of the Tarnovo Literary School included writing original literature, translation of books from Greek and creation of compilations.
+The main work of the writers of the Tarnovo Literary School included writing original literature, translating books from Greek and creating compilations.